ianrose/resources/README.md

 - [Awesome Interactive Journalism](https://github.com/wbkd/awesome-interactive-journalism): A list of awesome interactive journalism projects
 - [markapp](http://markapp.io/): The goal of this site is to collect and promote JS libraries that can be used without writing any JS.
 - [lists.design](http://lists.design/): A gallery of real data ready to be placed in your design.
 Kind of like an App Store for fake content.
 Want to design with real data ?
 There's a list for that.
+- [Newsroom.Tools](http://newsroom.tools/): Explore our curated digital toolbox built by journalists, for journalists

 ## Contribute
 If you want to add to this list please make a pull request: [GitHub Source](https://github.com/ianrose/resources)